Proper techniques to cook rice in stainless steel rice cookers that won't stick

 At first, cooking rice with a stainless steel cooker may appear tricky and beginners may find the rice sticking to the pot.
 Follower these proper usage guidelines and you'll find a much better result!

-- 10-cup rice cooker uses a minimum of 2 cups of rice, 5-cup rice cooker uses a minimum of 1 cup of rice.
+- 10-cup rice cooker uses a minimum of 2 cups of rice, 6-cup rice cooker uses a minimum of 1 cup of rice.
+3-cup rice cooker uses a minimum 0.5 cup of rice.

 - Rinse the rice and drain completely.
 Then add the needed amount of cooking water.
 Use 1 cup of water for each cup of rice.
 Therefore, 2 cups of rice need 2 cups of water.
 In case of brown rice, ratio would increase to 2.5 cups of water, depending on varieties of rice.